-- 1. Community Experience fieldwork when completed at the clinical sites are selected by the instructor of the class, the Academic Fieldwork Coordinator (AFWC).
-Placement is determined by the student's prior exposure to geriatrics, physical disability, mental health, pediatrics, and adult developmental disability populations.
-Mental health is a mandatory placement for all OTA students.
-The student is then notified of the area of placement to complete during the fieldwork COTA 2300 and COTA 2310 courses.
-If students are unable to complete observation hours at the clinical sites due to COVID-19, students will complete community experience through video observations, participation in WATR lab and ECHO presentations, attending guest speakers, observations at the Casper College Early Childhood Learning Center (ECLC) and DD sites, attending KORU course and completion of fieldwork assignments addressing each of the practice settings. - 2.
-Level I Fieldwork is selected by the instructor of the class, the Academic Fieldwork Coordinator and the OTA faculty.
+- Community Experience fieldwork will consist of video observations, participation in WATR lab and ECHO presentations, attending guest speakers (when applicable), observations at the Casper College Early Childhood Learning Center (ECLC) and Developmental Disability (DD) sites, attending and participating in a KORU course, and completion of fieldwork assignments addressing each of the practice settings. - 2.
+Level I Fieldwork is selected by the instructor of the class, the Academic Fieldwork Coordinator, and the OTA faculty.
 Placement is determined by student's needs, strengths, possible housing options, and personality that are idealistic for success at the Level I site.
-There are two, 5-day rotations in the fall semester in pediatrics and mental health.
-Four Level I fieldwork rotations in the spring semester.
-There are two, 5-day rotations in physical disabilities and geriatrics; and a total of 16 hours in adult developmental disability and an emerging site and/ or non-traditional setting.
+In the fall semester, students participate in two, fulltime clinical rotations in pediatrics and mental health.
+In the spring semester, students participate in four Level I fieldwork rotations in adult physical disabilities, geriatrics, developmental disabilities and non-traditional and/ or emerging site.
+There are two, fulltime fieldwork rotations in physical disabilities and geriatrics; and a total of 16 hours in adult developmental disability and an emerging site and/ or non-traditional setting.
 An emerging site is considered any place where there is currently no occupational therapy practitioner working, but potentially could work.

 - 3. Level II Fieldwork experience is selected through a lottery method.
 This method provides equal opportunity for all students to choose Level II Fieldwork experiences.
-A meeting will be held during the first spring semester where lottery numbers will be drawn; the student who is number one will have first choice of the facility he/she selected and so forth, down the list of students.
-A student will provide a list of his/her top two choices for each experience.
-The Academic Fieldwork Coordinator will meet with students to assign placement.
+A meeting will be held during the first spring semester where lottery numbers will be drawn; the student who is number one will have first choice of the clinical facility the student selected and so forth, down the list of students.
+A student will provide a list of the student's top two choices for each experience.
+The Academic Fieldwork Coordinator will meet with each student to assign placement.
 Students may complete only one placement in Casper, WY.
 Douglas, Wyoming is considered local. - 4.
 The following criteria will be implemented in determining Level I/II Fieldwork placement. - a.
-The student will not be able to complete a Level I/II Fieldwork placement were the student is/or has been employed at the fieldwork site or has family members that are currently employed at this site. - b.
+The student will not be able to complete a Level I/II Fieldwork placement where the student is/or has been employed at the fieldwork site or has family members that are currently employed at this site. - b.
 The student will not be able to complete a Level I/II Fieldwork placement were the student or immediate family members have or had treatment at the facility in the past three years. - 5.
-It is the students' responsibility to notify OTA program Academic Fieldwork Coordinator of any site that may affect the above policy.
-Failure to comply with requested information could lead to termination of both fieldwork placement and/ or program registration.
+It is the students' responsibility to notify the OTA program Academic Fieldwork Coordinator of any clinical site that may affect the above policy.
+Failure to comply with requested information could lead to termination of both fieldwork placements and/ or program registration.